 Unlike traditional construction, prefabrication allowed the team to complete much of the assembly in the workshop prior to site.
 This allowed the on-site installation to be quick and efficient and removed much of the risk that can arise on site.
 A significant component of the installation process was the commissioning of the operable louvres.
 This was the first time the client and design team could see the results of the enormous effort that went into the design and production of them.

 The convergence of CNC machines and digital design tools offer unprecedented freedom for the fabrication of geometrically complex parts and non-standard design solutions.
 Taken as a whole, digital fabrication puts the power of making in the hands of the design professional.
 As Randy Deutsch describes, ‘the historical separation for design and construction means and methods – for liability, legal, and insurance reasons – is starting to blur, and the industry is moving closer to a unified workflow.’5

 The UTS Central project is an exemplar of how an architect’s design intent can be maintained through the use of material-specific design solutions, parametric modelling and digital fabrication.
 Moreover, it demonstrates how to move beyond BIM and simple geometric representation into a digitally fabricated world.
-UTS Central is due to open August 2019.

 1 Agarwal, R. et al. (June 2016).
 Imagining construction’s digital future.
 McKinsey & Company.

 2 Day, M. (20 May 2019).
 Embracing digital fabrication.
 In AEC Magazine.